Anurag2293/demo-ecommerce/README.md

 - [ ] store password in hash form (update remaining code acc/)
 - [ ] do auth using JWT
 - [ ] can verifyOTP while login also

+THINK ABOUT
+- [ ] Where will you fetch user info if we have JWT Auth and we can directly login using JWT tokens?